Henit3/sudoku-solver/README.md

 performed to arrive at the solution that a human can follow on and understand why the step generates a valid value (using the `-v` option).
-It utilizes conventional deduction techniques, such as locating cells that may hold only one possible value, finding the only position available for a value in a region (row, column or subgrid), and using more advanced techniques such as omission and naked pairs to restrict values to certain positions, until it cannot carry on processing safely using these rules (resorting to brute force mode) or until it has produced a complete grid.
+It utilizes conventional deduction techniques, such as locating cells that may hold only one possible value, finding the only position available for a value in a house (row, column or box), and using more advanced techniques such as omission and disjoint subsets (hidden and naked pairs/triplets/quads) to restrict values to certain positions, until it cannot carry on processing safely using these rules (resorting to brute force mode) or until it has produced a complete grid.

 Operation under the brute force mode will execute a mindless recursive backtracking algorithm where values are tried in each cell, reverting to a previous point if the current cell has